 The clinical presentation varies; no typical presentation exists.
 Some patients are asymptomatic or have only signs of nutritional deficiency.
 Others have significant gastrointestinal symptoms.

 Celiac disease can manifest in infancy and childhood after introduction of cereals into the diet.
-The child has failure to thrive Failure to Thrive (FTT) Failure to thrive is weight consistently below the 3rd to 5th percentile for age and sex, progressive decrease in weight to below the 3rd to 5th percentile, or a decrease in 2 major growth percentiles... read more , apathy, anorexia, pallor, generalized hypotonia, abdominal distention, and muscle wasting.
-Stools are soft, bulky, clay-colored, and offensive.
+The child has failure to thrive Failure to Thrive (FTT) in Children Failure to thrive in children is weight consistently below the 3rd to 5th percentile for age and sex, progressive decrease in weight to below the 3rd to 5th percentile, or a decrease in 2 major... read more , apathy, anorexia, pallor, generalized hypotonia, abdominal distention, and muscle wasting.
+Stools are soft, bulky, clay-colored, and foul-smelling.
 Older children may present with anemia or failure to grow normally.

 In adults, lassitude, weakness, and anorexia are most common.
 Mild and intermittent diarrhea is sometimes the presenting symptom.
 Steatorrhea (foul-smelling, pale, bulky, and greasy stools) ranges from mild to severe (7 to 50 g of fat/day).
 Some patients have weight loss, rarely enough to become underweight.
 Anemia, glossitis, angular stomatitis, and aphthous ulcers are usually seen in these patients.
 Manifestations of vitamin D and calcium deficiencies (eg, osteomalacia, osteopenia, osteoporosis) are common.
 Both men and women may have reduced fertility; women may not have menstrual periods.